Marshals manhandled women MPs during protest over Maharashtra situation, alleges Congress

 "Security personnel manhandled our women parliamentarians.
 We have never experienced this inside Parliament.
 We will be waiting to see what action is been taken against responsible people," Chowdhury told reporters.

-"We had raised a very genuine issue (Maharashtra) in Lok Sabha and protested in democratic manner.
-Unfortunately we were taken out by Marshals who tried to push us forcefully.
-We have filed complaint with the Speaker," said Congress MP Hibi Eden.
+"We had raised a very genuine issue (Maharashtra) in Lok Sabha and protested in a democratic manner.
+Unfortunately, we were taken out by Marshals who tried to push us forcefully.
+We have filed a complaint with the Speaker," said Congress MP Hibi Eden.

 "We were in the well of the House, there is no contact with Marshals unless they enter the well.
 They tried to get banners from us and our colleagues tried to resist it, our women colleagues were manhandled too," he added.